ssllabs/ssllabs-scan/ssllabs-api-docs.md

 We may limit your usage of the API, by enforcing a limit on concurrent assessments, and the overall number of assessments performed in a time period.
 If that happens, we will respond with 429 (Too Many Requests) to API calls that wish to initiate new assessments.
 Your ability to follow previously initiated assessments, or retrieve assessment results from the cache, will not be impacted.
 If you receive a 429 response, reduce the number of concurrent assessments.

 If the server is overloaded (a condition that is not a result of the client's behaviour), the 529 status code will be used instead.
 This is not a situation we wish to be in.
-If you encounter it, take a break and come after at least 30 minutes of sleep.
+If you encounter it, take a break and come back after at least 30 minutes of sleep.

 All successful API calls contain the response header `X-ClientMaxAssessments`, which contains the maximum allowed number of active assessments for the invoking client.
 It is recommended that, every time you receive a response, you also update your internal limit.